Munawwar/flowjs/README.md

 Because it has too much API, and many of them, IMO, are redundant and not helping much in readability.
 The one that I do like is async.seq() and this library is like async.seq() with few more features.

+Why not use Promises?
+Promises are great, but NodeJS/iojs APIs aren't using them yet.
+Libraries like [BlueBird](https://github.com/petkaantonov/bluebird) helps you convert NodeJS callback APIs to Promises.
+So you might want to look into that.
+Ultimately flowjs is another way to deal with callback hell.

+With that said, [ES7 async/await](http://jakearchibald.com/2014/es7-async-functions/) syntax makes code much more readable than any existing solutions.
+So this library will ultimately become obsolete when ES7 async/await becomes more available for us to use.

 ### Basic API

 `flow(func1, func2, func3, ...[, scope])();` where each function gets ` errors, results, fl` as arguments.